jp1884/techvolution-vegas-baby/xx_Why Cant Dreams Be Memories/stories.md

 Good for them you might say!

-Well for one this meant their joints got bigger too (of course they kept smoking), but dreams filled their heads so much, they actually ignored the cute little monkeys.
+Well... their joints got bigger too (of course they kept smoking), but dreams filled their heads so much, they actually ignored the cute little monkeys.

 Instead they stole a 50 pound baboon.